COURAGE - COMPASSION - COMMITMENT

 The Police Department participates with other Butte County law enforcement agencies in the Butte Interagency Narcotics Task Force.
 This participation is controlled by contract with the State of California, Bureau of Narcotic Enforcement.
 The participants are Butte County Sheriff Department, Butte County Probation, California Highway Patrol, Butte County District Attorney's Office and three cities.
 Each agency provides personnel and benefits as well as a shared contribution for operations and maintenance.

-The responsibilities of this function are to maintain/operate a full enhanced 911-dispatch center for Police Services and animal control as well as maintenance of appropriate police records.
-Dispatch Services coordinate call-outs for Public Works and Electric after hours (on-call) as required and maintain all information covered under the public records act, as well as all department statistical information.
-Computer aided dispatch (CAD) is also maintained by Technical Services staff.
+The responsibilities of this function are to maintain/operate a fully enhanced 911-dispatch center for Police Services and Animal Control as well as maintenance of appropriate police records.
+Dispatch Services coordinate call-outs for Public Works and Electric services after hours (on-call) as required and maintain all information covered under the public records act, as well as all department statistical information.
+Computer aided dispatch (CAD) is also maintained by personnel and the Information Technology Manager.
 Included in CAD are RMS (Records Management System), California Law Enforcement Telecommunications System (CLETS) and the National Crime Information Center (NCIC).
-Technical Services answers all business lines and provides information to the public.
+The Dispatcher on duty answers all business lines and provides information to the public.